Vellum Furniture Competition Returns to Downtown San Luis Obispo

 The 2023 competition has yet to be announced but will occur next year during the fall quarter.
-In the meantime, there will be more design-build opportunities for students, such as the upcoming Design Village competition.
+In the meantime, students will have more design-build opportunities, such as the upcoming Design Village competition.

-Special thanks to the generous funding from Vellum Design-Build and sponsors and the dedicated effort of Di Santo and his team.
+Special thanks to the generous funding from Vellum Design-Build, our sponsors, and the dedicated effort of Di Santo and his team.

-To help our students Learn by Doing and lead through practice, please consider donating by clicking here.
+To help our students Learn by Doing and participate in the 2023 competition, please consider donating by clicking Give Now.